Director of Next Steps

 Scott Cannon, CPA

 Scott works as an accountant in financial area.
 He is a CPA and holds a bachelor’s degree in Business Administration – Accounting from the University of North Texas.
 With over 40 years of public accounting experience providing services for churches, non-profits and ministers, he brings a wealth of knowledge in accounting, budgetary compliance and reporting to the Cathedral of Hope.

-Sean is Associate Director of Music and Worship at Cathedral of Hope in Dallas where he leads the orchestra and choir for Sunday services and special events.
+Sean is Conductor and Associate Director of Worship at Cathedral of Hope in Dallas where he leads the orchestra and choir for Sunday services and special events.